Everything You Need To Know About Getting From Calgary to Banff

 Is there a bus from Calgary to Banff?

 Yes!
 There are several buses that travel between Calgary and Banff.
 See above for more info.

-What airport is closest to Banff in Canada?
+Which International airport is closest to Banff?

 If you have any suggestions on something else to include, or other information I might have missed, please drop it below! thanks.